supercool/supercool.github.io/_posts/2015-06-08-making-craft-sing-with-varnish-and-nginx.md

 To get some of these numbers I used [Flood](https://flood.io) for load testing, [Webpagetest](http://www.webpagetest.org/) for checking my general performance optimizations and Chrome dev tools for page load times.
 It should be noted that my internet connection is pretty good and I have only done basic averaging with the numbers.

-### CacheMunchrr
+### CacheMonster
 Yes - that’s what I called the plugin I’ve written to handle the purging and warming side of things.
-You will be able to download it just as soon as I’ve done the following:
+You can download it [here](http://plugins.supercooldesign.co.uk/plugin/cache-monster).

-- Allow admins to turn off Varnish purging so that just the warming function is left active
-- Allow admins to set the paths of their sitemaps in the cp